Kid Cosmic: Design and themes

 The main setting of the show, an arid landscape with a "generic rural southwest desert vibe", is presumed to be New Mexico.
 However, McCracken said in an interview for Den of Geek: "It could be New Mexico, it could be California [or] it could be Arizona.
 Basically it's a remote enough place where a spaceship could crash and not a lot of people would know about it."

 Stylistically, the show is meant to resemble the visual look of classic comics such as Hank Ketcham's Dennis the Menace and Hergé's The Adventures of Tintin, where every action is grounded in reality: "A lot of the choices that we made in Kid were based on the fact that these are real people in the real world [...]
-So with the animation we avoided overly smooth and flowy actions or lots of squash and stretch, things that you associate with cartoons," the creator said.
+So with the animation we avoided overly smooth and flowy actions or lots of squash and stretch, things that you associate with cartoons," McCracken said.
 Stuck Chuck's design is a nod to the aliens from the 1996 film Mars Attacks! and other science-fiction movies.
 Spaceships, cars, and major locations like Mo's Oasis Café are often represented by 3D models.

 McCracken affirmed that some of the ideas explored within the show are also based on things that he personally experienced, such as the loss of his father at the age of 7, similar to the protagonist, who lost both of his parents.
 The dynamics between Kid and Jo are loosely based on McCracken's relationship with his older sister and are similar to those of Mac and Frankie in Foster's Home for Imaginary Friends.
 Rosa's "playful spirit" is also a reflection of the creator's young daughter.

 Kid Cosmic also plays on the theme that "heroes help, not hurt", which means the characters often show a compassionate attitude toward their adversaries.
 This strays in tone from McCracken's first popular work, The Powerpuff Girls, which he described as a "campy parody of superheroes".
 He declared: "I really didn't want to tell a story to kids that said, 'Hey, if you get great powers, then you can go and beat up bad guys and be violent and win.'
 I didn't want that to be the message.
 So I asked myself what a real hero is".

 Music

-In late February 2021, Netflix released a soundtrack album titled Kid Cosmic and the Sonic Courage.
+The series features music by composer and multi-instrumentalist Andy Bean, who had previously worked on soundtracks for animated productions.
+In February 2021, Netflix released a soundtrack album titled Kid Cosmic and the Sonic Courage.
 Under the name of the show's fictional "70's psychedelic garage punk band" Dr. Fang and the Gang, the soundtrack features music and songs of the first season written, composed and performed by multi-instrumentalist Andy Bean.
 He had previously written and composed the soundtrack for McCracken's third series Wander Over Yonder.